Volgograd: Battle of Stalingrad

-During World War II, German and Axis forces attacked the city, and in 1942 it was the site of one of the pivotal battles of the war.
-The Battle of Stalingrad was the deadliest single battle in the history of warfare (casualties estimates vary between 1,250,000 and 1,798,619).
+During World War II, German and Axis forces attacked the city, which, in 1942, became the site of one of the war's pivotal battles.
+The Battle of Stalingrad was the deadliest single battle in the history of warfare (casualties estimates vary between 1,250,000 and 2,500,000).

 The battle began on August 23, 1942, and on the same day, the city suffered heavy aerial bombardment that reduced most of it to rubble.
 Martial law had already been declared in the city on July 14.
 By September, the fighting reached the city center.
-The fighting was of unprecedented intensity; the city's central railway station changed hands thirteen times, and the Mamayev Kurgan (one of the highest points of the city) was captured and recaptured eight times.
+It was of unprecedented intensity; the city's central railway station changed hands thirteen times, and the Mamayev Kurgan (one of the highest points of the city) was captured and recaptured eight times.

 By early November, the German forces controlled 90 percent of the city and had cornered the Soviets in two narrow pockets, but they were unable to eliminate the last pockets of Soviet resistance before Soviet forces launched a huge counterattack on November 19.
 This resulted in the Soviet encirclement of the German Sixth Army and other Axis units.
-On January 31, 1943 the Sixth Army's commander, Field Marshal Friedrich Paulus, surrendered, and by February 2, with the elimination of straggling German troops, the Battle of Stalingrad was over.
+On January 31, 1943, Field Marshal Friedrich Paulus, the Sixth Army's commander, surrendered; by February 2, with the elimination of straggling German troops, the Battle of Stalingrad was over.

-The bombing campaign and five months of fighting that followed utterly destroyed 99% of the city.
+The bombing campaign and five months of fighting destroyed 99% of the city.
+Of the population of more than half a million before the battle, only 1,515 remained following the battle's conclusion.

-In 1945 the Soviet Union awarded Stalingrad the title Hero City for its resistance.
-Great Britain's King George VI awarded the citizens of Stalingrad the jeweled "Sword of Stalingrad" in recognition of their bravery.
+In 1945, the Soviet Union awarded Stalingrad the title Hero City for its resistance.
+Great Britain's King George VI awarded the citizens of Stalingrad the jewelled "Sword of Stalingrad" in recognition of their bravery.

 A number of cities around the world (especially those that had suffered similar wartime devastation) established sister, friendship, and twinning links (see list below) in the spirit of solidarity or reconciliation.
 One of the first "sister city" projects was that established during World War II between Stalingrad and Coventry in the United Kingdom; both had suffered extensive devastation from aerial bombardment.
-In March 2022 this twinning link was paused because of the 2022 Russian invasion of Ukraine.
+In March 2022, this twinning link was suspended because of the Russian invasion of Ukraine.